4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/ModifyCollection.md

 * session (MongoDB\Driver\Session): Client session.

-  Sessions are not supported for server versions < 3.6.

 * typeMap (array): Type map for BSON deserialization.
 This will only be used for the returned command result document.

 * writeConcern (MongoDB\Driver\WriteConcern): Write concern.

-  This is not supported for server versions < 3.2 and will result in an exception at execution time if used.